CatBoxy/basement_challenge_UI/README.md

 ## General info
 This project is a simple e-commerce UI based on the basement-challenge: https://github.com/goncy/basement-challenge.
-The main objective is to learn how to build an UI with React.js and chakra-ui, and get familiarized with react hooks.
+The main objective was to learn how to build an UI with React.js and chakra-ui, and get familiarized with react hooks.

 ## Technologies
 Project is created with: